Are the Collatz and abc conjectures related?: From Collatz sequences to -hits

 In this section, we show how the notion of $\mu$-hit arises in the context of Collatz sequences.
 According to the following result, indeed, a lower bound stronger and more accurate than that of Theorem \ref{th:LBH_ABC} should hold true unless maybe if a $\mu$-hit of a given form is encountered.

-\begin{theorem} Let $T$ denote the Collatz function.
-For all $j \geq 2$, if $n$ is a positive integer such that the sequence $n$, $T(n)$, $\ldots$, $T^{j-1}(n)$ contains exactly one even term, at least one of the following holds true: \begin{enumerate} \item We have the lower bound
+\begin{theorem} Let $T$ denote the Collatz function and let $j \geq 2$ be an integer.
+If $n$ is a positive integer such that the sequence $n$, $T(n)$, $\ldots$, $T^{j-1}(n)$ contains exactly one even term $T^k(n)$ with $k<j$, at least one of the following holds true: \begin{enumerate} \item We have the lower bound